For contractors (invite-only)

 Invite Credits are used only on acceptance

 Invite Credits are deducted only when you explicitly accept a homeowner request.
-Messaging and early coordination do not spend credits.
+Talking, screening, and estimating do not spend credits.

 Invite Credits: exactly when they are used